Branched coverings of the sphere having a completely invariant continuum with infinitely many Wada Lakes: Characterizing this family of examples

 \begin{proof} Let $x$ be a critical value of $\pi$.
 By the previous lemma $x$ is not a critical point for $f$, then $f\pi$ is locally $2:1$ at $z=\pi^{-1}(x)$.
 As $f\pi=\pi\tilde f$, $\tilde f(z)$ must be a critical point of $\pi$, that is $\pi\tilde f(z)=f\pi(z)=f(x)$ is a critical value of $\pi$.

 \end{proof}

 As the critical values of $\pi$ is a set of four points, these points must be $f$-periodic.
 By Lemma \ref{ram}, the critical points of $f$ are pre-periodic.
-This already imposes a restriction on our family of examples: they are all Thurston maps.
-Moreover, by Proposition C8.7 in \cite{hubbard} none of these examples are equivalent to a rational function.
+This already imposes a restriction on our family of examples: they are all Thurston maps (orientation preserving branched coverings of the sphere onto itself such that the postcritical set is finite).
+Furthermore, the following holds: